qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/C. Campaigns Analysis.md

 - What metrics can you use to quantify the success or failure of each campaign compared to each other?

 ### Solution
-Since the number of users *received impressions* is higher than those *not received impressions* and those *received impressions but not clicked to ads*, the total views, total cart adds and total purchases of the prior group are definitely higher than the latter groups.
+Since the number of users who *received impressions* is higher than those who *did not receive impressions* and those who *received impressions but not clicked to ads*, the total views, total cart adds and total purchases of the prior group are definitely higher than the latter groups.
 Therefore, in this case, I compare *the rate per user* among these groups (instead of the total).
 The purpose is to check:
 * performance of ads: *impression rate* and *click rate*.
 * whether the average `page_views`, `cart_adds`, and `purchase` per user increase after running ads.